 When high levels of minerals and salt exist in the kidneys, they can form a clump of matter known as a kidney stone.
 These stones may stay inside of the kidney, where they will not cause any further harm.
 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful, and can require surgery if they do not pass on their own.

-Dr. Jonathan Clavell is a fellowship trained urologist, and men’s health specialist in Houston, TX who specializes in providing treatment for kidney stones.
+Dr. Jonathan Clavell is a board-certified, fellowship trained urologist, and men’s health specialist in Houston, TX.
+Dr. Clavell specializes in providing treatment for kidney stones.
 Learn more about the symptoms and treatment options below.
 If you are experiencing pain or discomfort related to kidney stones, call (713) 652-5011 to schedule your appointment today.

 Symptoms of Kidney Stones